 1. Unique coding

-Variable data print will allow you to create unique codes for a printed campaign.
+Variable data printing will allow you to create unique codes for a printed campaign.
 Unique codes might include PURL, unique voucher codes or QR codes.
-Using variable data print can be more expensive that traditional printing but the ability to add in the coding can bring long term benefits.
+Using variable data printing can be more expensive that traditional printing but the ability to add in the coding can bring long-term benefits.
 Again, using the unique codes against variables such as the offer, the copy etc will allow you to drive future campaigns.

 2. Sales tracking

 There are a number of ways to track sales for your direct mail campaign.
-A unique telephone number, a unique URL for the offer or email address can all create effective sales tracking methods.
+The main requirement is uniqueness, any of the following methods below can all create effective sales tracking methods:

 Asking respondents to claim for a free gift is a good way to encourage response and provides its own tracking method.